martinthomson/sup-ai/draft-thomson-aipref-sup.md

 ## Ambiguity

+The determination about how to classify data use needs to be made by those developing and operating each application.

-The applications that might use data are not always easily classified.
+How applications might use data is not always easily classified.
 Ultimately, classification of a particular application under established labels could be ambiguous.
+Where there is ambiguity,
-Some applications might best be classified using two or more labels.
+applications might best be classified using two or more labels.
-This determination needs to be made by those developing and operating each application.

 Applications can be classified as having multiple applicable labels.
 In those cases, the algorithm described in {{deter}}